Product Design - BA (Hons)

 In order to complete this course you must successfully complete all the following CORE modules (totalling 120 credits)

-The purpose of the module is to enable you to undertake a sustained, in-depth and theoretically informed research project exploring an area that is of personal interest to you.
-It is important that we can support you appropriately, so you will be guided towards choosing a research topic which is relevant to your discipline and in which your lecturers have expertise.
-The outcome may take the form of a written dissertation or a practice-based portfolio.
+The purpose of this module is to enable you to undertake an in-depth and theoretically informed research project, exploring an area that is of personal interest to you.
+It is important that we can support you appropriately, so you will be guided towards choosing a research topic which is relevant to your discipline.
+The outcome of this module will take the form of a research report documenting your findings.
+This report is intended to serve as a foundation for a subsequent design development project.

 Download course specification